CalabreseLab/seekr/README.md

 $ docker pull calabreselab/seekr:latest
 ```

 This will install the Docker container which enables running seekr from the command line or Jupyter Notebook.
-See below the Seekr Docker Image secion for more details.
+See below the Seekr Docker Image section for more details.

 ### CentOS